Redbox

-Redbox Automated Retail, LLC was an American video rental and streaming media company, based in Oakbrook Terrace, Illinois, west of Chicago.
+Redbox was an American video rental and streaming media company, based in Oakbrook Terrace, Illinois, west of Chicago.
 Redbox specialized in automated DVD rental kiosks, and operated transactional and ad-supported streaming video and television services.
 From 2022 until its liquidation, Redbox was a wholly owned subsidiary of Chicken Soup for the Soul Entertainment.

 Redbox kiosks, which rented and sold films on DVD and Blu-ray, were located at retail stores, including convenience stores, supermarkets, and pharmacies.
 At its peak in the early 2010s, the company operated kiosks at more than 34,000 locations, (Note: This is a count of locations which have one or more Redbox kiosks.
 The total number of individual kiosks was greater (estimated at 42,000 at the company's peak), as some locations have two kiosks.
 These two counts were often conflated in media mentions of the chain's size.) and controlled more than half of the US DVD rental market.

 In June 2024, Chicken Soup for the Soul Entertainment filed for Chapter 11 bankruptcy; the following month, the company's case was converted to Chapter 7 liquidation.
 As part of ongoing liquidation proceedings, Redbox's online streaming services and mobile app ceased functioning in July 2024.